Learning nuclear cross sections across the chart of nuclides with graph neural networks: Theoretical models of nuclear data: Challenges

-Therefore, even if such a theoretical model still contains parameters fitted to experimental data -- in this case: the parameters of the effective nucleon-nucleon force, all nuclear properties are directly related to that single set of parameters.
+Therefore, even if such a theoretical model still contains parameters fitted to experimental data---in this case, the parameters of the effective nucleon-nucleon force---all nuclear properties are directly related to that single set of parameters.
 In a sensitivity analysis, one would find that variations of the model parameters result in {\em correlated} variations of the model outputs, i.e., the nuclear data properties of interest.
 In current approaches based on separate models for each type of nuclear data, such correlated variations, which manifest relationships between different data, are impossible to capture with nuclear theory alone.

 Instead, each nuclear model is treated as a separate black box independently parametrized by a handful of parameters.
 In a typical evaluation process, these parameters are adjusted in such a way that nuclear cross sections match experimental measurements and the resulting benchmarks are satisfied \cite{plompen2020joint,brown2018endf,koning2019tendl,iwamoto2023japanese}.
-These fits will often take the form of a functional dependency of model parameters in terms of proton and neutron number (or atomic mass number $A$), excitation energy or angular momentum.
+These fits will often take the form of a functional dependency of model parameters in terms of proton and neutron number (or atomic mass number $A$), excitation energy, or angular momentum.
 The nuclear reaction codes mentioned above typically implement a few different variants of such systematics.
-By construction, these systematics become highly questionable in nuclei or at energies that are beyond the range of their fit, which directly impacts the reliability of nuclear data libraries in these regions.
+By construction, these systematics become highly questionable in nuclei or at energies that are beyond the range of their fit, which directly impacts the reliability of nuclear data libraries for extrapolations.

-By employing a collection of independent nuclear models locally calibrated to experimental data, it thus becomes nearly impossible to (1) make reliable predictions outside the range of currently available measurements (2) capture the relationships (or correlations) between nuclear data within the same nucleus, or between different nuclei.
-In this paper, we will show that deep-learning techniques provide an alternative solution to point (2) .
+By employing a collection of independent nuclear models locally calibrated to experimental data, it thus becomes nearly impossible to (1) make reliable predictions outside the range of currently available measurements and (2) capture the relationships (or correlations) between nuclear data within the same nucleus, or between different nuclei.
+In this paper, we will show that deep-learning techniques provide an alternative solution to both points.